corva-ai/python-sdk/README.md

 ## Event

 Event is what triggers app execution.
 It contains necessary data for app to run e.g. `asset_id`, that triggered the event.
 Every app type receives `Event` instance as a first parameter.
-Each app type has its own event type:
-`StreamEvent`, `ScheduledEvent`, `TaskEvent`. <br>
+Each app type has its own event type: `StreamEvent`, `ScheduledEvent` and `TaskEvent`. <br>
 **Note**: It is recommended to use event classes as type hints, so that editors and tools can give you better support.

 #### Example: